The possibilities of a Google contacts sync

 - Sync some contacts between your personal Google account and your professional Gsuite account…Without getting them mixed up.
 Possible through PieSync’s intelligent syncing, where you can choose to only sync a subset of contacts.

 - Sync the contacts from your old Google account to your new one.

-- Share family contacts with the rest of your family.
+- You can share all types of Google Contacts according to groups, for instance family contacts with the rest of your family.

 - Share your external business contacts with your secretary or even the entire team.
 This is different from delegating contacts (see below).

 - Sync your team’s contacts information, different from how the Gsuite Directory does it (see below).

 Are you a Gsuite user?
 You may have found out there’s a way to delegate Gsuite contacts to other team users in your team… Yet is this true contacts sharing?
 Not really.
 Delegated contacts still sit isolated inside your respective contacts accounts.
 They won’t auto-complete the to: address field when you compose an e-mail.
 They won’t show up on your smartphone.
 So there’s only limited use to delegated contacts.
 You can see them in the online interface of Google Contacts, and that’s it.